 When asked why they chose their proposed site over a location in the industrial park, Constant stated that price and the amount of interior open space were the primary reasons for choosing the vacant Wal-Mart building.

 Council members raised questions regarding the possibility of odors coming from the facility, excessive noise from air filters, and its close proximity to the senior center.
 Chillicothe zoning department representatives Tammi Venneman and Donnie Vandevender said they met with the owners at their Trenton facility, and did not observe any odor from outside of the building.
 Buttman stated that there would be no odor problems.

 Constant said that a considerable amount of money is being invested, and they want this to be a profitable operation and an asset to Chillicothe.
 The property in question is currently owned by a trust, and he stated that he is trying to purchase the property.

 It is expected that there will be six or seven employees initially at the fish growing operation, and later, possibly between 15 to 20, when greenhouses are built.

 No one spoke for or against the request during the planning and zoning board's public hearing last week, and the board voted unanimously to recommend approval for the request.

 As approved by the council, the conditional use permit has the stipulations that the permit does not run with the land nor inure to the benefit of any subsequent owner, that the applicant complies with all requirements and concerns raised by the city engineer, that the applicant obtains all required permits as required by the state of Missouri, that the applicant submits a final site plan showing property lines, easements, setback requirements and similar information prior to construction of any outdoor greenhouses, and that the applicant complete the purchase of the property prior to March 1, 2013.

-The operation would be regulated and inspected by the Missouri Department of Conservation.
+Page 2 of 2 - The operation would be regulated and inspected by the Missouri Department of Conservation.